peterb2396/linux/Project3/README.md

 10. Error detection by CRC and hamming.
 11. File simulator that runs automatically to show error insertion / detection / framing
 12. Sophisticated folder structure for input, output and debug files to be viewed
+13. Multithreaded capitalization service.

+### NOTE ABOUT THIS PROJECT
+1. This project was created as a fork of the previous CRC/HAMMING-Chat-Transmitter.
+2. Input files display CRC / HAMMING working perfectly
+3. Chat error insertion was disabled (but detection was not)
+4. The above was to instead display the new feature: Multithreaded vowel capitalization!
+5. The new feature added files ```helper.c```, ```capitalizeService.c```.

+### THE CAPITALIZATION SPECIFICATION
+The new feature is performed by a new helper node.
+Data is decoded and sent to this node by a serverDecoder.
+The new feature was added to display 6 threads working on the same data, waiting for each other to finish so that sensitive data is protected and not accessed in bad times with race conditions.
+5 threads for vowels exist each with a queue of length 5.

+Thread 1 is responsible for the letter a and is the only thread unlocked to begin with. it processes 5 characters of the input file, capitilizing any a's and passing the queue to the next thread, thread 2, which is then unlocked to operate on all e's, and so on.
+The next 5 letters enter thread 1's queue in a pipelined nature to process the next 5 characters.

+The result is again encoded by serverEncoder and sent back to the original server to transmit to clients and store in their history.

 ## How to run this program
 1. Navigate to this containing folder